OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 ### Install `ohicore`

-`ohicore` is a R package containing all the essential functions you will use to calculate the final OHI scores.
-You will install `ohicore` as you would other R packages and will only need to do this once.
+`ohicore` is a R package containing all the essential functions you will use to calculate the final OHI scores, and you can call the functions contained in `ohicore` from your Full Repo.

 To install, find the script `install_ohicore.r` in your scenario folder (ie. your _regionYEAR_ folder).
 Run the entire script, and now your Toolbox is all set up and ready to go!